Open-Store-Foundation/docs/src/docs/billing-and-fees.md

    - Pay the Oracle fee when submitting Ownership Verification.
 4. **Upload Asset Artifact**
    - Incurs Greenfield storage fees; cross-chain fees may apply for storage operations.
-5. **Artifact Validation**
-   - Pay the Validation fee when submitting a Validation Request.
-6. **Publication**
+5. **Publication**
    - On-chain gas for marking an artifact as published.
-You may choose:
-     - Publication only
-     - Separate validation then publication
-     - Combined validation + publication (one flow that may reduce the number of transactions)
-7. **Distribution to users**
+6. **Distribution to users**
    - Greenfield downloads consume your prepaid download quote; or your CDN incurs its own fees if you use custom distribution.

-### Edge cases

-- If a Validation Request is marked UNAVAILABLE due to temporary blockchain issues, the Validation fee is not returned to the requester and is not paid out to validators; it remains in the protocol balance.

 ## Cost optimization tips (publishers)

 - **Keep Ownership Info stable**: Avoid unnecessary changes to endpoints and certificate fingerprints to reduce repeated Ownership Verifications.
 - **Use custom distribution for heavy traffic**: Offload downloads to your CDN/infra to control bandwidth costs.
 See: [Custom Distribution](/docs/custom-distribution)
 - **Prune old artifacts**: Delete unused versions to lower ongoing storage fees.
-- **Choose the right publish flow**: Combined validation + publication can reduce the number of on-chain transactions compared to running them separately.
+- **Choose the right publish flow**: Batch related actions to reduce the number of on-chain transactions.
 - **Monitor bucket read quote**: Prevent throttling or blocking by sizing the weekly download quote to expected demand.

 ## What users pay